-Usha Tamba Dhar is introducing new perspectives to the field of literacy education in Canada by providing local organizations with effective tools, trainings, and microfinancing to engage youth in their own literacy education.
-Tamba is addressing the shockingly high illiteracy rates in Canada, creating an easy to use, culturally appropriate, and spreadable set of methods to combat illiteracy.
-Tamba takes a unique approach to policy change in this area, by seeking recognition of literacy as a civil right.
+Usha Tamba Dhar is introducing new perspectives to the field of literacy in Canada by providing organizations with effective tools, training, and micro-funding to engage youth in their own literacy and life-skills development.
+Usha is addressing the illiteracy rates in Canada, creating an easy to use, culturally appropriate, and replicable set of methods to combat illiteracy.
+Usha takes a unique approach to change in this area, by seeking recognition of literacy as a human right.

 Usha is focusing on strengthening literacy in marginalized communities in Canada by implementing a strong community-based approach.
 Her approach is two-fold: She builds her program participants’ self-esteem and integrates community support to address low literacy rates.
 The tools Usha developed enable families and volunteers in community to support youth as they learn to read and write.
 Her method gives mentors and parents techniques they can use to develop their own skills, as they teach and become leaders and role models.

 Usha believes that an effective approach to literacy works equally well with 25-year-olds, street-involved youth, high school students with exceptionalities, and six-year-old refugees.
 Hence, she is reviving a traditional approach and is based on four comprehensive steps.
 Usha adapts her methodology to be inclusive of diverse groups.
 The materials she uses reflect their cultural and social realities, be they First Nations, street-involved and homeless youth, immigrants and refugees, or youth with special needs.